wesleycamargo/azure-docs.pt-br/articles/virtual-machines/linux/classic/diagnostic-extension-v2.md

         "storageAccountKey" : "the key of the account" }

 Etapa 2.
-Execute **azure vm extension set vm_name LinuxDiagnostic Microsoft.OSTCExtensions 2.* --private-config-path PrivateConfig.json**.
+Executar **azure vm extension set vm_name LinuxDiagnostic Microsoft.OSTCExtensions 2.* --private-config-path PrivateConfig.json**.

 ### <a name="scenario-2-customize-the-performance-monitor-metrics"></a>Cenário 2: Personalizar a métrica do monitor de desempenho